The Health Benefits of Decluttering Your Life

 Decluttering Saves Money

 When I started decluttering, I began to notice how many multiples of things I owned, I literally had thousands of staples, for my four staplers.
-Obviously I did not have a proper itinerary of items in my home, or I just didn't know where they were and I kept on buying a new one when I had to.
+Obviously I did not have a proper inventory of items in my home, or I just didn't know where they were and I kept on buying a new one when I had to.
 What I learned, is that I had been so caught up in what was happening in my life, that I was unable to have a proper grasp of what I already owned.

 Decluttering allows you to understand what you have and what you need and this may not have a direct affect on your overall health.
 However, what it can do is reduce money stress and allow you more funds to invest in your health financially, or take a nice big relaxing holiday.